How Early to Show Up for an Interview? When to Get There

 In finance recruiting, where Superdays at Goldman Sachs or J.P.
 Morgan run on tightly packed schedules, the timing of your arrival sets the tone for everything that follows.
 Show up late, and you're immediately playing defense.
 Show up too early, and you risk making the interviewer uncomfortable before the conversation even begins.

-The challenge is that most candidates obsess over what they’ll say in the room while underestimating the impression they make before they sit down.
+The challenge is that most candidates obsess over what they'll say in the room while underestimating the impression they make before they sit down.
 Knowing how early to show up for an interview saves you from awkward situations.
+Arriving 30 minutes early might feel like a sign of enthusiasm, but it often creates pressure on interviewers who are wrapping up other meetings or prepping for your session.
+Research shows that around 60% of employers place high importance on punctuality, and tardiness ranks as one of the biggest dealbreakers for hiring managers.

-Below, we’ll break down how early to show up for an interview across in-person and virtual formats, plus what to do if you arrive too early.
+Below, we'll break down how early to show up for an interview across in-person and virtual formats, plus what to do if you arrive too early.
+Getting the timing right should be the easy part.
+What happens once you sit down is what determines whether you land the offer.

 Key takeaways